benauby11/wildhacks-2024-canvassist/README.md

 *Technological Notes*

 * Canvassist uses Canvas' API and OpenAI's API to get information from ChatGPT and from the user's canvas page
-* Canvassist's backend is written in Python,
+* Canvassist's backend is written in Python
 * Canvassist's frontend is written with React.js and CSS

 **Project Devs**